Health, Safety and Welfare Policies

 ALWAYS... report as soon as you have a concern;

 ALWAYS... make clear notes of anything that happened/was said to you;

 NEVER... offer promises of complete confidentiality – you MUST report abuse if it has been disclosed to you;

 NEVER... ask a child/person to remove any clothing.
 Be aware of your own vulnerability in this and minimise risk to yourself whilst supporting the child/person.

-UCB's three main Campuses - Summer Row, Richmond House and McIntyre House - are fully accessible by wheelchair users.
+UCB's four main Campuses - Summer Row, The Link, Richmond House and McIntyre House - are fully accessible by wheelchair users.